raikoho/XSS-Overload/README.md

 ## Wordlist

-Use default included payloads.txt for over XXE payloads.
+Use default included payloads.txt for over XXS payloads.
 Or plug in your own.

 ## Thank you